 Buda is a somewhat small city located in the state of Texas.
 With a population of 16,163 people and three constituent neighborhoods, Buda is the 273rd largest community in Texas.
-Buda has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Buda, where the median household income is $72,020.00.
+Much of the housing stock in Buda was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Buda economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Buda, where the median household income is $79,821.00.

 Buda real estate is some of the most expensive in Texas, although Buda house values don't compare to the most expensive real estate in the U.S.

-Buda is a decidedly white-collar city, with fully 87.72% of the workforce employed in white-collar jobs, well above the national average.
+Buda is a decidedly white-collar city, with fully 86.66% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Buda is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Buda who work in sales jobs (13.72%), teaching (13.50%), and office and administrative support (12.96%).
+There are especially a lot of people living in Buda who work in sales jobs (15.22%), office and administrative support (10.87%), and management occupations (10.59%).

 Also of interest is that Buda has more people living here who work in computers and math than 95% of the places in the US.